shanemadden/shanemadden-redis_multinode/README.markdown

 ## Usage ##

-A note on the instance configuration - you'll be setting a mode for each system; master, or slave of a different system.
+A note on the instance configuration: you'll be setting a `mode` for each system; master, or slave (which should then have a `master_ip` of the node configured as master).
 Note that this is just for the *initial setup* - if/when Sentinel fails your instance over to another node due to the master failing, the module makes no attempt to try to enfore which node holds master.

 ### Hiera ###